Tommie Reams, Director of Athletics, Physical Education and Health

 This is a transfer program and is designed to enable students to transfer to a four-year college or university.
-Check with your advisor and the Student Success Center as soon as possible to ensure specific course transferability.
+Check with your advisor and the Advising Center staff as soon as possible to ensure specific course transferability.

 In order for a student to receive a degree in health and physical education, you must complete a bachelor's degree through a four-year university.